thuongtuandang/LSTM_from_scratch/README.md

 pipenv install
 ```
 ## Training
-You can train a LSTM model with default setting:
+You can train an LSTM model with default setting:
 - data: `data/test.txt`
-- learning rate: `0.3`
+- learning rate: `0.1`
-- number of iterations: `100`
+- number of iterations: `101`
 ```
 python experiments.py
 ```
-You can change to your custom data by coping your data file to `data` folder and update `DATA_PATH` variable in `experiments.py` file.
+You can switch to your own data by coping your data file to the `data` folder and update the `DATA_PATH` variable in the `experiments.py` file.
 ```
 DATA_PATH = "path/to/your/data/file"
 ```
-You also can change `learning rate` and `number of iterations` with:
+You also can change the `learning rate` and the `number of iterations` with this command:
 ```
-python experiments.py --learning_rate 0.3 --num_iter 100
+python experiments.py --learning_rate 0.1 --num_iter 101
 ```
 ## Prediction
-After training, the trained model will be save at `saved_model/model.pkl`, that will help us can run prediction at anytime by load this model file.
-You run the prediction by run the following command:
+After training, the trained model is saved at `saved_model/model.pkl` so that we can run the prediction without retraining by simply loading the model file.
+You can run the prediction by the following command:
 ```
 python word_prediction.py --text "old man"
 ```

-with `--text` param is the text you want to predict the next word
+with the `--text` param is the text you want to predict the next word.